dckokis/OOP/lab_calendar/Google_Tests/googletest/docs/advanced.md

 may start threads before main is ever reached.
 Once threads have been created, it may be difficult or impossible to clean them up.

-googletest has three features intended to raise awareness of threading issues.
+googletest has three Features intended to raise awareness of threading issues.

 1. A warning is emitted if multiple threads are running when a death test is encountered.